Little Yoga Space

 • have lost the support of the village, around which we have evolved

-This leads to enormous struggle to cope with day-to-day life and feeds into the development of disease in the body.
+This can lead to enormous struggle to cope with day-to-day life and feeds into the development of disease in the body.

 It starts with wearing shoes, walking on concrete and sitting on chairs, never mind pollution, the constantly increasing speed of life, poor nutrition... the list goes on.